These Are the 13 Best Hotels in Alaska

 Matt Hage

-Situated just 40 miles from downtown Anchorage and the Ted Stevens Anchorage International Airport, the year-round Alyeska Resort feels worlds away, set deep in a glacier-carved valley off scenic Seward Highway.
-With 304 guest rooms and a dizzying number of amenities, it also feels like a world unto itself.
+Situated just 40 miles from downtown Anchorage and the Ted Stevens Anchorage International Airport, the year-round Alyeska Resort feels worlds away, tucked into a glacier-carved valley off the scenic Seward Highway.
+The 299-room property has long been one of Alaska’s premier full-service resorts, and a recent multi-phase renovation introduced new accommodations and amenities without changing its character.

 Borealis Basecamp